yc90s/xrpc/cmd/xrpc/README_en.md

 Maximizing the closeness of interface files to Golang's native syntax.

 1. Define package name
-Each service needs to start with 'package', followed by the module's package name, which supports numbers, letters, and underscores.
+Each service needs to start with `package`, followed by the module's package name, which supports numbers, letters, and underscores.
 ```
 package main
 ```

 2. import package
-You can use the 'import' keyword to import other dependent packages, and each 'import' can only import one package.
+You can use the `import` keyword to import other dependent packages, and each `import` can only import one package.
 ```
 import "github.com/yc90s/xrpc/examples/protobuf/pb"
 import "fmt"
 ```

 3. Define Services
-An interface file can define multiple services, with the keyword 'service' indicating the definition of a service, followed by the service name.
+An interface file can define multiple services, with the keyword `service` indicating the definition of a service, followed by the service name.
 ```
 service HelloService {